A superb Grade II listed Georgian house offering spacious accommodation, ideal for families and large groups.

 The house is situated in an excellent location close to a charming small village with a good pub and just four miles from Alnwick and Northumberland’s stunning beaches.

-There is ample entertaining space with an elegant drawing room, atmospheric dining room, delightful country-style kitchen with adjacent snug, office / library and plenty of space for the storage of outdoor kit in the boot room and utility room.
+There is ample entertaining space with a drawing room, atmospheric dining room, country-style kitchen with adjacent snug, office / library and plenty of space for the storage of outdoor kit in the boot room and utility room.
 An adjoining barn/games room with table tennis, badminton, table football, and dart board is sure to keep all members of the party entertained and is perfect for rainy day entertainment.

 Upstairs there are two bath / shower rooms and six bedrooms; 5 doubles (two of which can be twin on request) and a bunk room.
 The principal bedroom accommodation is at one end of the house where there are four bedrooms and a recently modernised family bathroom.
 Accessed by a separate staircase is a further two double bedrooms and a shower room.